policyglot/unicef-ureport-polls/README.md

 The same code can be applied for data downloaded more recently from the U-Report servers.

 ### Licensing, Authors, Acknowledgements, etc.
+Special thanks to Christopher Brooks and Hira ur-Rahman at the UNICEF Innovation Office in New York for supporting this project in its initial stages.

 ### Data sets:
 Freely available on the [U-Report website].(https://ureport.in/)